Project: Just your average, everyday barn cat...ORIGIN:actioncatcomic.tumblr.com/

 Bruce struggles to understand the point of tragedy in stories.

-Issue #6: The Break In Pencils and Coloring
+Issue #6: The Break In COLORING AND LETTERING

 Intruders at Wayne Manor!
 Being the richest family in America has its consequences after all.

 It's Bruce's sixth birthday and his father has promised him a trip into Gotham and a tour of Wayne Tower.
 The headquarters of the global enterprise Bruce will one day run.

 Issue #10: Studying Abroad Conceptualized